-A prime contractor or rail operator must not transport dangerous goods to which this Part applies if the prime contractor or rail operator knows, or ought reasonably to know, that the transport does not comply with the ADG Code Chapter 7.1.
+(1) A prime contractor or rail operator must not transport dangerous goods to which this Part applies if the prime contractor or rail operator knows, or ought reasonably to know, that the transport does not comply with the ADG Code Chapter 7.1.

+Penalty for this subregulation: a fine of $5 000.

+(2) A prime contractor or rail operator must not transport empty dangerous goods packaging if the prime contractor or rail operator knows, or ought reasonably to know, that the transport does not comply with the ADG Code Chapter 7.2.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

+[Regulation 124 amended in Gazette 11 Jul 2017 p.
+3827.]

 125. Duty on drivers

-A person must not drive a road vehicle transporting dangerous goods to which this Part applies if the person knows, or ought reasonably to know, that the dangerous goods are not being transported in accordance with the ADG Code Chapter 7.1.
+(1) A person must not drive a road vehicle transporting dangerous goods to which this Part applies if the person knows, or ought reasonably to know, that the dangerous goods are not being transported in accordance with the ADG Code Chapter 7.1.

+Penalty for this subregulation: a fine of $3 000.

+(2) A person must not drive a road vehicle transporting empty dangerous goods packaging if the person knows, or ought reasonably to know, that the dangerous goods are not being transported in accordance with the ADG Code Chapter 7.2.

-Penalty: a fine of $3 000.
+Penalty for this subregulation: a fine of $3 000.

+[Regulation 125 amended in Gazette 11 Jul 2017 p.
+3827.]

 Part 8 — Stowage and restraint

 [Heading inserted in Gazette 22 Jun 2010 p.
 2730.]